 - The Best Vehicle Service Contract Providers

 However, there are subtle differences between vehicle service contracts and extended warranties, even if they are the same for the most part.
 The key difference is that service contracts do not literally extend a manufacturer’s warranty – only the manufacturer can do that.
-Instead, they mimic the manufacturer’s warranty coverage.
+Instead, they mirror the factory warranty coverage but a third party covers repairs.
 Sometimes, they provide additional coverage that isn’t included in the manufacturer’s warranty.

 You may not end up using it, but if a major component of your car breaks and you don’t have coverage, you can easily start regretting your decision not to pick one up.
 Keep in mind, though, that not all vehicle service contracts are made equal, so be sure to check out our guide to the best extended car warranties if you haven’t yet.